No. 4 Maryland women cruise past Wagner 119-56 in opener

 COLLEGE PARK, Md.
-(AP) — No. 4 Maryland cruised past Wagner 119-56 in the season opener on Tuesday, with the Terrapins falling two points shy of tying their all-time scoring record.
+(AP) — No. 4 Maryland outplayed overmatched Wagner in the season opener, with the Terrapins falling two points shy of tying their all-time scoring record.

-Kaila Charles, Shakira Austin and Ashley Owusu each scored 18 points for Maryland.
-Stephanie Jones had 17 and Sara Vujacic added 15.
+Kaila Charles, Shakira Austin and Ashley Owusu each had18 points for Maryland.
+Stephanie Jones scored 17 and Sara Vujacic added 15 before a crowd of several thousand school children for the early tipoff.

 Wagner freshman Alex Cowan had 25 points and Emilija Krista Grava added 20.